offline-trust/security-blanket/docs/docs/full-backup-guide.md

 5. Prioritize the list of `EA`s you want to protect.
 Try to keep it short, as every extra card adds a bit more overhead to the security blanket.

 4. Count the number of cards you will need per blanket.
-Your blanket should include all of the `TLA`s *and `EA`s* you want to protect, all relevant `tools` needed to access `TLA`s, and all of your `devices`.
+Your blanket should include all of the `TLAs` *and `EA`s* you want to protect, all relevant `tools` needed to access `TLAs`, and all of your `devices`.

 5. Now determine the number of backups you want to make.
 As described in the [security best practices](./security-best-practices.md):